-Participants and Human Specimens
+Participants and human specimens

-Plasma samples were collected within the Dolutegravir in Real Life in Lesotho (DO-REAL) cohort study [17, 18], which was nested within a larger HIV viral load monitoring cohort in Lesotho [19].
-The present analyses include DO-REAL participants enrolled at Butha-Buthe Government Hospital for whom ≥ 1 blood plasma sample obtained between 10 February 2020 (the start of enrollment into DO-REAL) and 13 July 2021 was available.
+Plasma samples were collected within the Dolutegravir in Real Life in Lesotho (DO-REAL) cohort study[17,18], which was nested within a larger HIV viral load monitoring cohort in Lesotho[19].
+The present analyses include DO-REAL participants enrolled at Butha-Buthe Government Hospital for whom one or more blood plasma samples taken between 10 February 2020 (the start of enrolment into DO-REAL) and 13 July 2021 was available.
 During this period, vaccination against SARS-CoV-2 was generally unavailable in this setting.
 In brief, all participants were in care for HIV and newly taking dolutegravir-based antiretroviral therapy (ART) after new ART initiation or transitioning from a previous ART regimen.
 Samples and participant data were collected on the day of starting dolutegravir-based ART, after 16 weeks, and according to routine schedules (annually if virally suppressed) thereafter.
-Through most of the study period, COVID-19 screening

-(temperature screening and questions on symptoms and recent travel) was conducted at the hospital gate, meaning that individuals did not have obvious symptoms at the time of phlebotomy.
+Through most of the study period, COVID-19 screening (temperature screening and questions on symptoms and recent travel) was conducted at the hospital gate, meaning that individuals did not have obvious symptoms at the time of phlebotomy.

-Diagnostic Procedures
+Diagnostic procedures

-Samples previously stored at -80°C were heat inactivated for 30 minutes at 56°C and analyzed using the AntiBody CORonavirus Assay (ABCORA), version 5.4 [2].
-In brief, ABCORA is a bead-based multiplex immunoassay measuring 12 SARS-CoV-2-specific antibody parameters, namely, 4 antigens (the spike [S] glyocoprotein subunits S1 and S2, the angiotensin-converting enzyme 2 receptor-binding domain in S1, and the nucleocapsid protein) across 3 immunoglobulin classes (immunoglobulin [Ig] G, IgA, IgM).
+Samples previously stored at -80 °C were heat-inactivated for 30 min at 56 °C and analysed using the ABCORA assay v5.4[2].
+In brief, ABCORA is a bead-based multiplex immunoassay measuring 12 SARS-CoV-2-specific antibody parameters, namely four antigens (the spike [S]

+glyocoprotein subunits S1 and S2, the angiotensin-converting enzyme 2 receptor-binding domain [RBD] in S1, and the nucleocapsid protein [N]) across three immunoglobulin (Ig) classes (IgG, IgA, IgM).
 In addition, antibodies against the S1 protein of HCoVs OC43, HKU1, NL63, and 229E are detected.

-For each antibody parameter (ie, for each antibody class against each antigen), the strength of the readout is reported as a continuous logarithmic fold change over the empty bead control score of the median fluorescence intensity (left-censored at 0).
-ABCORA gives semiquantitative results and has shown high correlation with other quantitative commercial assays [2].
-The ABCORA assay uses data from all 12 SARS-CoV-2-specific antibody parameters to generate a binary diagnosis of seropositivity, that is, of detectable prior SARS-CoV-2 infection, which we refer to as the ABCORA diagnosis [2].
+For each antibody parameter (i.e., for each antibody class against each antigen), the strength of the readout is reported as a continuous logarithmic fold change over the empty bead control score of the median fluorescence intensity (MFI-LFOE; left-censored at 0).
+ABCORA gives semiquantitative results and has shown high correlation with other quantitative commercial assays[2].
+The ABCORA assay uses data from all 12 SARS-CoV-2-specific antibody parameters to generate a binary diagnosis of seropositivity, i.e. of detectable prior SARS-CoV-2 infection, which we refer to as the ABCORA diagnosis[2].